3.12 Medical Examinations

 - To guide practitioners from all agencies in determining the urgency of an assessment.

 The objectives of a medical examination are:

-- To assist in establishing whether or not there is evidence of physical or emotional harm.
+- It is an important component of a child protection investigation to assist in determining whether or not there is evidence of physical harm, neglect or emotional harm;

 A medical assessment alone is rarely proof that a child has been intentionally harmed and should be undertaken only to decide whether the child needs treatment or as part of a multi-agency assessment.